 ISONG Educational Resources

-Please visit the ISONG Webinars for more opportunities!
+Please visit the ISONG Webinars for more educational opportunities!

 Genetics/Genomics Competency Center -- Offers free and fee- based courses.
 Peer-reviewed collections for genetic counselors, nurses, pharmacists, physician assistants, and physicians.
 Visit www.g-2-c-2.org.